ldcouto/cgexp/README.md

 # Delegate Tutorial

-Mini project used to demonstrate usage of the delegate feature, which enables combined execution of model components (written in VDM) and real system components.
+Mini project used to demonstrate usage of the *delegate* feature, which enables code generation of VDM models that use real system components.

 The `projects` folder contains the following folders: